All you need to know about Wells-next-the-Sea

 Generation after generation have enjoyed living in, working in and visiting Wells.
-Here you can discover some of the reasons why the town has proven so popular over the years.
+Discover some of the reasons why the town has proven so popular over the years.
 With its rich history as a fishing and commercial port, its enduring appeal as a holiday destination, and its role as a haven for wildlife, Wells is steeped in history and charm.

 Wells is a small seaside town with a population of around 2,000 townsfolk, situated centrally on the North Norfolk coast.
 Almost the entire 50 mile stretch of coastline from Snettisham in the west to Mundesley in the east is a designated Area of Outstanding Natural Beauty, and Wells is perfectly located as a base from which to explore the area.

-Wells-next-the-Sea is a popular tourist destination in its own right, deservedly renowned for its expansive beach and colourful beach huts.
-The iconic overhanging harbour gantry, crab fishing off the Quay and the miniature train running the mile from town to beach are among the town’s indelibly memorable features.
+Wells-next-the-Sea is a popular tourist destination in its own right, renowned for its expansive beach and colourful beach huts.
+The iconic overhanging harbour gantry, crab fishing off the Quay alongside families eating fish ‘n’ chips are among the town’s indelibly memorable features.

 Visit the Highlights page for more information on the town and its charms.